Introduction / History

 For centuries the Turkmen lived as nomadic herdsmen.
 Their society was characterized by a distinct economic division between the cattlemen and farmers.
 This division was present in almost every tribe, settlement, and family.
 However, seventy years of Soviet rule has virtually eliminated their nomadic life-style.
 The socialization of farmland has changed their traditional settlement patterns, and movement into the cities has naturally weakened their customs and traditions.

 Tribal loyalties continue to have a strong influence over the people.
 The largest descent group is the tribe, then the clan, then the family.
 Members of a tribe are bound by a strong sense of family loyalty.
 Tribal loyalty is reinforced by the fact that the Turkmen will only marry within their tribes.
 Arranged marriages are common, and families often intermarry to preserve wealth.
 Although there have been political and economic changes through the years, less changes have occurred in the areas of family life and religion.

 The Turkmen are especially known for their brisk trade in the bazaars, where many samples of their handicrafts can be found.
 Some of these include metal and wooden household utensils, tools, and furniture.
 Many have also supplemented their income by producing intricately designed carpets.
 Oil and gas production are the major sources of wealth.

-The Turkmen are generally tall and thin.
-They are physically strong and easily able to endure the harshness of the environment.
+Turkmen tend to be physically strong and easily able to endure the harshness of the environment.
 They are characterized by their hospitality, sincerity, and trustworthiness; however, they are also known as being hot-headed and revengeful.